datopian/flowershow/site/content/docs/mdx.md

 ## MDX components

-MDX files are compiled to components, so they can be imported and used the same way as React components.
+If you're not familiar with React or you just need a very basic components that will serve as templates for some parts of Markdown you would normally have to copy over and over again only to make some minor adjustments to them, MDX components may be the way to go.
+MDX components, in contrast to React components, are written in MDX.
+And since all MDX files are compiled to components, they can be imported and used the same way as React components.

 <Callout>
 The main content of `.mdx` is exported as the default export.